neuralaxis/carupano/README.md

    ```

 #### Commands
 Commands are POCOs that are sent to aggregates or stand alone command handlers through a [bus](#bus).
+They are usually named after an imperative verb on an aggregate, such as:

+*CancelFlightReservation*,*ChangeCustomerEmailAddress*, *CancelDelivery*,*ExecuteOrder*, etc.

 #### Factories
 Factories are methods in an aggregate, or a standalone class, that create [aggregates](#aggregates) from a [commmand](#command).
+They are generally named Create*Aggregate*, such as:

+*CreateFlightReservation*,*CreateCustomer*,*CreateOrder*,*ExecuteOrder*, etc.

 #### Events
 Events are POCOs that represent "something" important that happened in our domain model.
 They are generally emitted as a result of executing a [command](#commands) but that is not required.
 They are also used to maintain the state of an aggregate via an event stream.
+They are generally named in the past tense, and **always** represent something that has happened already.
+For example:

+*FlightReservationCreated*,*CustomerEmailAddressChanged*,*DeliveryCancelled*,*OrderExecuted*, etc.

+#### Event Stores
+An event store is a place to persist events, and from which to receive notification of new events having occurred.

 #### Projections
-Projections are classes that subscribe to event streams of interest in order to build a new model from the accumulation of those events.
+Projections are classes that subscribe to event streams of interest in order to build a new model from an accumulation of disparate events over time.
+They usually represent a view on a user interface that is important to the domain, and facilitate [queries](#queries), for example a *FlightReservationList*, *CustomerList*, *CancelledDeliveries*,*NewOrders*, etc.

+A valuable characteristic of projections is that they can be created at any time, from events that ocurred in the past and are persisted in our [event store](#event-stores)

 ```cs
     public class ReservationList
     {